capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

  - `above`: the number of alarms whose resolve time is above the SLA.
  - `below`: the number of alarms whose resolve time is below the SLA.
- - `above_rate`: the percentage of alarms whose resolve time is above the SLA.
+ - `above_rate`: the ratio of alarms whose resolve time is above the SLA (between 0 and 1).
- - `below_rate`: the percentage of alarms whose resolve time is below the SLA.
+ - `below_rate`: the ratio of alarms whose resolve time is below the SLA (between 0 and 1).

+### Time spent in each state

+The statistic `time_in_state` is a JSON object with :

+ - one field for each state (between 0 and 3), containing the time spent by the watcher in this state, in seconds
+ - a `total` field, containing the total time

+The intervals during which a pbehavior is active are excluded from these values.
+The total time may thus be inferior to the duration of the interval `tstop - tstart`.

+### Availability

+The statistic `availability` is a JSON object with the followign fields:

+ - `available_time`: the time during which the watcher was in an available state, in seconds
+ - `unavailable_time`: the time during which the watcher was in an unavailable state, in seconds
+ - `available_rate`: the ratio of time during which the watcher was in an available state (between 0 and 1)
+ - `unavailable_rate`: the ratio of time during which the watcher was in an unavailable state (between 0 and 1)

+The intervals during which a pbehavior is active are excluded from these values.
+The total time `available_time + unavailable_time` may thus be inferior to the duration of the interval `tstop - tstart`.

 ## Examples